Make your own furniture

 Investing in a router allows you to apply a professional-looking edge to all your furniture and decor projects.
 When you're making your own furniture, this edging can be the difference between your finished projects looking like 'something you made' or 'something you bought' and let's be honest, we all want our homemade stuff to look as though we bought it - preferably from a high-end store!

 When you make the decision to invest in a router - think before you buy.
 I have previously posted on how easy I find it to use a router table for the majority of projects I do, and while you may consider a professional router table way out of your price range, there are plenty of DIY router plans on the Internet (some free - some not) for making your own router table.
-Family Handyman magazine have a simple router table that is ideal and reasonably easy to make, and won't cost a fortune.

 Another tool you'll want to consider adding to your arsenal is a spray painting gun.
 I have used quite a few different systems since I first started.
 Some were so noisy and clumsy, and some applied more spatters than paint.
 With the introduction of the Bosch PFS Spray System, I was finally able to apply a professional finish to painted projects.